abvortisch/website/content/authors/admin/_index.md

 Welcome to my website!

-My name is Andreas Vortisch, I am a Ph.D. candidate in Economics at the University of Mississippi.
+My name is Andreas Vortisch, I am a research and development specialist at the University of Luxembourg.
 My research focuses on the economics of migration, especially migration motives, assimilation and migration policies.
 Samples of my work and my CV can be found below.

-I am looking forward to applying my acquired knowledge at the next professional level after my graduation in the spring of 2022.

 Feel free to get acquainted with me and my work.
 Also, please do not hesitate to get in touch with me.
-I am currently on the job market and available for interviews at the ASSA and European Job Market meetings.

 {{< icon name="download" pack="fas" >}} {{% staticref "uploads/cv.pdf" "newtab" %}}Download my CV{{% /staticref %}}